The countdown to the holidays is on.

-The desire to turn over a new financial leaf usually blossoms when the bills from Christmas arrive in January.
+It’s after the holidays that the desire to turn over a new financial leaf usually blossoms, when the bills from Christmas arrive in January.

 What was a seed of an idea about getting out of debt, sprouts and grows after the holidays.

 After the New Year, I see a surge of people who have explored bankruptcy with me months before.
-They show up in the New Year, actually reappear to file a bankruptcy case after the holidays.
+They show up in the New Year, ready to file a bankruptcy case after the holidays.

 And I end up saying, not now.